 I was six years old when I received the Genesis/Sonic 1 bundle for Christmas in 1991.
 That was that.
 Sonic was my video game hero of choice.
 Mario was cool, I had nothing against him.
 But as fun as his games were, and despite his Italian plumber background, the mustachioed hero has always been a blank slate.
 Sonic had personality from the get go.
 From his sleek, aggressive design to his patented Super Sonic speed, Mario just couldn’t compete with Sonic’s inherent coolness.

 I played and beat all the Genesis games and even a couple Game Gear titles (hello Triple Trouble).
-I read all the comics, watched both television shows (Sonic had 2 television shows around 1993, which is crazy), cuddled up with Sonic and Tails plushies (these were incredibly hard to find – Toys ‘R Us was constantly sold out of them).
+I read all the comics, watched both television shows (Sonic had 2 television shows in 1993, which is crazy), cuddled up with Sonic and Tails plushies (these were incredibly hard to find – Toys ‘R Us was constantly sold out of them).
 When the game quality began to dwindle in ’96 with Sonic 3D Blast, I continued to read the comic and even some fan fiction.
 By 1998, however, my childhood obsession drew to a close.
 Sonic hadn’t had a game of note in a couple years, and my interest in his extracurricular activities had all but vanished.

 Tails’ glassy eyes peer through your soul…